fvwmorg/fvwmorg.github.io/Wiki/Tips/XTermRunDialogue/index.md

 ---
-layout : wiki
+layout: wiki
-title : XTerm Run Dialogue
+title: XTerm Run Dialogue
-type : tip
+type: tip
-description : |
+description: |
   This uses Rxvt to configure pop up a little dialog you can type a command to execute.

 ---

 # An xterm based run dialog with tab completion

 What if you want to do [Tips/RxvtRunDialogue](
 {{ "/Tips/RxvtRunDialogue" | prepend: site.wikiurl }}), but only have xterm